 At all times, staff are required to work in a professional way with children and follow the requirements of the relevant Staff/Professional Code of Conduct.

-11. Safeguarding concerns and allegations made about staff, including supply staff, other staff, volunteers and contractors anyone that provides education for children under 18 years of age, including LifeLine Projects staff, supply staff, volunteers, trustees and contractors has:
+11. Safeguarding concerns and allegations made about staff, including supply staff, other staff, volunteers and contractors

 11.1 Allegations that may meet the harms threshold